MickMarch/Canadian_Homelessness_Analysis/README.md

 # Weather Impact on Crime Rates
-An analysis of Crime Rates in the Greater Toronto Area with regard to the impact weather has on crime rates.
+An analysis of Crime Rates in the Greater Toronto Area with regard to the impact weather has on the rate of crime.

 ## Project Overview
 Can weather be used to predict crime rates?
 Are changing weather patterns affecting crime rates?

 Weather plays a role in our daily lives, it shapes our choices and behaviors affecting when, where and how we choose to carry out our daily activities.
 Studies into the impact of weather on crime have been going on for decades but what about here and now?
-Forbes recently published an article “A Different Heatwave Warning: Online Hate—Like Violent Crime—Soars With High Temperatures”.
+Forbes** recently published an article “A Different Heatwave Warning: Online Hate—Like Violent Crime—Soars With High Temperatures”.
 We are taking a look at Toronto Crime rates from 2015 to 2018 to see if changes in weather have affected crime rates.

 ### Project Question
-The purpose of this project is to analyze data to answer the following question:<br>
+The purpose of this project is to analyze data to answer the following question: <br>
-***Can changes in weather affect crime rates?***
+  <b>   Can we use weather to predict the daily rate of crime? </b>

+#### Additional Questions
+* Do certain types of weather have a greater effect on crime or certain types of crimes?
+* Can this model be used to guide police staffing, budget, and increased surveillance in high crime neighborhoods based on weather forecasts

 ### Outcome
-Can we predict higher precedence of crime based on weather forecasts?
-Provide Police services an interactive resource that can be used to evaluate the effect of weather on crime trends.
-Can Police Services use weather to predict higher staffing levels, increased surveillance in high crime areas based on the weather forecast?
+Can we predict a higher precedence of crime based on weather forecasts?
+The outcome goal is to provide Police services an interactive resource that can be used to evaluate the effect of weather on crime trends.
+With this model Police Services can use weather to predict higher staffing levels and increased surveillance in high crime areas based on the weather forecast?
 If our climate is experiencing changes will these changes affect the long term police services needs and budget?

-### Technologies
+## Technologies

 - Python
 - Jupyter Notebooks
 - Database (PostgreSQL), SQLAlchemy
-- Machine Learning - Linear Regression model(s)
+- Machine Learning - Linear Regression model(s), correlation matrix
-- Neural Networks, Keras
+- Neural Networks, Keras, Pickle
 - Tableau
+- GitHub Pages

 ## Initial Data

 All raw data used in this project can be found here: [Repository Datasets](./Data/datasets/)

-### Source Data
+### Source Data :

 #### Crime Data